uktrade/lite-dropwizard-common/spire-client/Readme.md

 # SpireClient

-Provides utility framework for accessing Spire SoapEndpoint data.
+Provides utility framework for accessing Spire data.

 ## How to use